 The Capital Financing Requirement (CFR) is a measure of the capital expenditure incurred historically by the Council that has yet to be financed.
-The Council's total gross external debt was £35.225m below the CFR at 31 March 2017 (£24.74m at 31 March 2016), and is a proxy for the amount of capital expenditure which has been financed from internal funding sources.
+The Council's total gross external debt was £38.874m below the CFR at 31 March 2018 (£35.225m at 31 March 2017), and is a proxy for the amount of capital expenditure which has been financed from internal funding sources.

-2.8 Group Accounts
+Group Accounts

-As at 31 March 2017, the Council had three subsidiary companies.
+As at 31 March 2018, the Council had four subsidiary companies.

-Ipswich Buses Limited was set up in accordance with the provisions of the Transport Act 1985, to run the bus operation in Ipswich, previously managed by the Council.
-All the allotted called up ordinary share capital is owned by the Council, which therefore has a controlling influence.
+Ipswich Buses Limited runs the bus operation in Ipswich.
+All the allotted called up ordinary share capital is owned by the Council.
 The summarised group financial consolidated statements show how the financial position of the Council is affected by its interest in Ipswich Buses Limited.
-The main effect of this consolidation has been to increase the Council's revenue reserves by £2.999m, representing the Council's share of the Bus Company's shareholders funds.